Skip to Content

 Aside from attractions, take a moment to snag photos with Spaceship Earth, as well as around the World Showcase.

-The closer you get to the time you plan to leave for Magic Kingdom, think about switching your Genie+ selections to that park.
+The closer you get to the time you plan to leave for Magic Kingdom, think about switching your Multi Pass selections to that park.

 End the day at Magic Kingdom